All children are given access to music weekly.

 The school has in the past participated at Wembly Arena – Voice in a million and then we participated in Young Voices at Birmingham Arena jointly with South Marston CofE School (and 6000 other children!).
-We are participating in Young Voices again January 2019 (every two years) that is being held in Birmingham, leaving lasting impressions with the children and staff!
+We participated in Young Voices again January 2019 (every two years) that was held in Birmingham, leaving lasting impressions with the children and staff!

 Our music based trip in 2018 was to take KS2 to The Royal Albert Hall to watch Ramond Gubbay's Classical Spectacular.

 Music is taught following the National Curriculum enhanced with various resources including Music Express and Dimensions Creative Curriculum.
 It is taught on a Wednesday in KS2 when our part time teacher, with a music specialism, is in school.

 - use their voices expressively and creatively by singing songs and speaking chants and rhymes

 listen with concentration and understanding to a range of high-quality live and recorded music